Implication dans les services internationaux de l’IAG

 - des problèmes analogues associés à la Lune et à d’autres planètes.

-Parmi les huit Associations de l’UGGI, il y a l’International Association of Geodesy (IAG) dont la mission est le développement de la Géodésie (recherche, enseignement, collecte et interprétation des données, développements instrumentaux, etc.).
+Parmi les huit Associations de l’IUGG, l’International Association of Geodesy (IAG) a pour mission le développement de la Géodésie (recherche, enseignement, collecte et interprétation des données, développements instrumentaux, etc.).

 Au centre est la recherche, la promotion et la fourniture de différentes représentations de la Terre (et des planètes) : la figure, la rotation et le champ de gravité variable, ceci avec un accent plus marqué sur les effets des changements globaux.
 Cela comprend 4 Commissions qui s’occupent de : i) l’établissement des systèmes de références, ii) le suivi de la rotation de la Terre et iii) de celui du champ de gravité, iv) les déformations de la surface terrestre incluant les océans et les glaces.